Demythization of Structural XML Query Processing: Comparison of Holistic and Binary Approaches, Technical Report

 \section{Conclusion}

-In this article, we introduced a new binary join approach processing a TPQ with defined output and non-output query nodes using an FP plan (i.e., the plan without an intermediate result materialization and explicit sorting); considering output and non-output query nodes supports the XQuery semantics which leads to a~more efficient query processing in many cases.
+In this article, we perfom a thorough comparison of state-of-the-art holistic join and binary join approaches.
+We introduced a new binary join approach processing a TPQ with defined output and non-output query nodes using an FP plan (i.e., the plan without an intermediate result materialization and explicit sorting); considering output and non-output query nodes supports the XQuery semantics which leads to a~more efficient query processing in many cases.
 We also showed that it is not necessary to integrate a~cost-based optimizer to select a~query plan in this approach since the performance of all individual plans is rather similar.
 Moreover, we proved that for a~certain class of TPQs such an FP plan has the linear time complexity with respect to the size of the input and output and the linear space complexity with respect to the XML document depth (i.e., the same complexity as the holistic join approaches).
-We experimentally compared the binary approach with a state-of-the-art holistic approach (\algo{GTPStack}) for 4 data collections with different characteristics: although we showed that our binary approach overcomes \algo{GTPStack} when the average processing time is considered, we put forward that \algo{GTPStack} performs more efficiently for the high-selective queries for all data collections (up-to the selectivity 0.05) and for the queries with a lower ratio of non-output query nodes for two data collections.
+We experimentally compared our binary join approach with a~state-of-the-art holistic approach (\algo{GTPStack}) for 4 data collections with different characteristics: although we showed that our binary approach overcomes \algo{GTPStack} when the average processing time is considered, we put forward that \algo{GTPStack} performs more efficiently for the high-selective queries for all data collections (over the selectivity 0.95) and for the queries with a lower ratio of non-output query nodes for two data collections.